anupn18/readme_lifesight/docs/METHODOLOGIES/causal-attribution.md

 To effectively visualize data on Lifesight, a benchmark must be defined.
 Lifesight utilizes two distinct benchmark categories:

-> 📘 To set a new benchmark for Causal Attribution, you should adhere to the following conditions:
+> 📘 When setting a new benchmark for Causal Attribution, ensure you meet the following conditions:
 >
 > 1. Integrate the ad channels you use
 > 2. At least 1 scenario adopted ( If you want to use a scenario as benchmark, else ignore)